CouncilofLorien/counciloflorien.github.io/docs/cards/K/keys-of-orthanc.md

 > Special Item
 >
 > {: .stage-resource-text .black-text .p-2 }
-> > Unique.
-Playable at Minas Tirith.
+> > _**Unique.**_ Playable at Minas Tirith.
 During your organization phase, you may: take The Fortress of Isen card from your play deck or discard pile to your hand or discard The Fortress of Isen card if in play by another player.
-Reshuffle your play deck if searched.  "...Beren welcomed Saruman, and gave to him the keys of Orthanc..." ---LotR
+Reshuffle your play deck if searched. <br>_"...Beren welcomed Saruman, and gave to him the keys of Orthanc..." ---LotR
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>